Rudlin Consulting Rudlin Consulting

 Does having more women managers help Japanese companies globalise?

-The question of nadeshikowhether having more women managers would help Japanese companies to globalise was raised, but not discussed in depth due to time constraints, at a dinner I recently attended, hosted by a delegation to the UK from J-WIN (Japan Women’s Innovative Network – a Japanese non profit organisation).
+The question of whether having more women managers would help Japanese companies to globalise was raised, but not discussed in depth due to time constraints, at a dinner I attended, hosted by a delegation to the UK from Japan Women’s Innovative Network – a Japanese non profit organisation.
 An impressively large number of younger women (70) had been sponsored by their companies to come to the UK for a week, visiting various UK companies such as British Telecom and AON, to study global leadership and diversity.

 My view is yes, it does help Japanese companies to globalise if they have more (Japanese) women managers, for a couple of reasons.
 Firstly, it helps Japanese companies and corporate culture seem less “alien” to Western companies if there are more women in management positions in the headquarters, and secondly, because the adjustments Japanese companies will have to make in order to incorporate a more diverse Japanese workforce (gender or other diversity) will help them be more inclusive of “non-Japanese” diverse groups.
 Attitudes to overtime and working from home would be a couple of areas needing adjustment I would suggest.

 On the first point, the question of the role of women in Japanese companies is frequently raised in the cultural awareness sessions we conduct in Europe for Japanese companies.
 Japan never does well in surveys of the position of women in society – see the most recent World Economic Forum Gender Gap report, placing Japan 114th out of 144 countries (updated for 2017).
-While you can (and this has been a topic of discussion on our Japan Intercultural Consulting LinkedIn group) question the methodology of such surveys, then along comes another one, conducted amongst Japanese women, showing that 1/3 of them want to be full time housewives.
+While you can question the methodology of such surveys, then along comes another one, conducted amongst Japanese women, showing that 1/3 of them want to be full time housewives.

 Which leads me to point out in our training (and in the Advancing Gender Diversity day I spoke at for Hitachi’s European group companies – presentation on SlideShare here) that Confucian values remain strong in Japan – it’s not that women are seen as somehow less capable than men, more that there are expectations around the role they should fulfil in society.